Heat transport

 Calculation of heat transmission to the conductor

-In this way, we establish a relationship that allows us to calculate the variation of heat ($dQ$) based on the time variation ($dt$), the section ($S$), the temperature difference at internal interface ($\Delta T_i$), and the internal transmission coefficient ($\alpha_i$):
+In this way, we establish a relationship that allows us to calculate the heat flow rate ($q$) based on the temperature difference at internal interface ($\Delta T_i$), and the internal transmission coefficient ($\alpha_i$):

 This can be expressed mathematically as follows: